DanLinhHuynh-Niwashi/reciperecommendation/README.md

   all_in_ingredients(T, Ingredients).
 ```

-6. Repeat for all recipes to collect all matching recipes and their possible valid ingredient sets.
+**Step 6.** Repeat for all recipes to collect all matching recipes and their possible valid ingredient sets.

 ## APPLICATION SCREEN CAPTURES
 #### *Recipe suggestion page*: Ingredients loaded as cards, user can choose the card and the app will suggest all the possible recipes